congma/lru_ng/doc/source/api-reference.rst

    .. note:: The optional argument :code:`least_recent` is specific to
              :class:`LRUDict` and not present for :class:`dict`.

-.. py:method:: LRUDict.update(self, other={}, /, *, **kwargs) -> None
+.. py:method:: LRUDict.update(self[, other,] /, *, **kwargs) -> None

    Update self with the key-value pairs from :code:`other`, a Python :class:`dict`, if the argument is present.
 If keyword arguments are also given, further update self using them.
 This method may cause eviction if the update would have grown the length of self beyond the size limit.
-The update is performed in the iteration order of :code:`other`, and then the order of keyword arguments as they are given in the method call if any.
+The update is performed in the iteration order of :code:`other` (which is the same as key-insertion order), and then the order of keyword arguments as they are specified in the method call if any.

+   .. warning:: This method may make multiples passes into the critical section
+                in order to consume the sources, and while :code:`self` is being updated the intermediate list of evicted items may grow (bound by the diffrence of source size and self size).
+It is preferrable to not having another thread modifying :code:`other` or :code:`self` while :code:`self` is being updated.

 .. py:method:: LRUDict.has_key(self, key, /) -> Bool